 You also will be responsible for removing the notices after the hearing.
 You will need to provide a declaration that you have done so.

 SFMTA Special Events staff will schedule your application for a public hearing.
 They will notify all applicants at least a week in advance.
 It’s generally possible for an applicant to select a hearing date that works for their schedule.

 Simple, recurring events may be put on the Consent Calendar.
 Applicants for those events will not need to attend the hearing, but of course are welcome.

 The committee holds hearings on the 2nd and 4th Thursdays of most months.
 (Due to the holidays, the only hearing in November is on the 2nd Thursday.
 In December, hearings take place on the 1st and 3rd Thursdays.)
 Hearings are online/virtual (using Microsoft Teams); telephone access/participation is also possible.

-The hearings typically last around 1-1.5 hours.
-It is a public hearing.
-Members of the community and anyone wishing to comment on an application are welcome.
+The hearings typically last around one to one-and-a-half hours.
+It is a public hearing, and members of the community and anyone wishing to comment on an application are welcome.
 High profile events may attract more public comment, and this can extend the time of the meeting.
 Applicants give a brief (1-3 minute) synopsis of their event, location, and activities.
 The Committee may ask some questions.
 Then the public also can ask questions.
-After this discussion, the Committee votes on whether to recommend approval.
+After this discussion, the Committee votes on approval.